evanpeikon/PPI_Network_Analysis/README.md

 Additionally, the combination of a sparse network and multiple clusters provides additional insights.
 While the overall network is not densely interconnected (as reflected by the low network density), the clusters indicate that certain subsets of proteins are tightly connected.
 This means that while the DEGs may not form a globally interconnected network, they do organize into biologically meaningful groupings.
 These clusters are likely to represent key processes relevant to the disease, even if they do not interact extensively with one another across the network.

-To further understand the importance of these clusters and the overall connectivity of our PPI network, we can delve into additional metrics such as degree centrality, betweeness centrality, and the clustering coefficients, which can help uncover key proteins and interactions within the clusters that are most relevant to the biological processes under investigation.
+To further understand the importance of these clusters and the overall connectivity of our PPI network, we can delve into additional metrics such as degree centrality, betweenness centrality, and the clustering coefficients, which can help uncover key proteins and interactions within the clusters that are most relevant to the biological processes under investigation.

 ## 🧬 Exploring the Connectivity of A PPI Network